-It's that simple – everything you need to use (and reuse) a Luci light you've got already.
-In fact, they're so hassle free, you don't need to worry about leaving it out too long.
-There's a built-in surge protector.
+It's that simple – everything you need to use (and reuse) a Luci light, you've got already.
+In fact, they're so hassle free, you don't need to worry about things like leaving it out too long or the light turning on by itself while charging!
+It’s a closed circuit system with a built-in surge protector.

-A Luci can last up to 12 hours, but it really depends on the model and the setting you're using.
-For more info, go the page of the Luci you bought.
-Visit the shop page
+A Luci can last up to 24 hours (and we've heard stories of it lasting longer!), but it really depends on the model and the brightness setting you're using.
+For more info, go the page of the Luci you bought and choose the tab marked “specs.”
+Visit the shop page.

-You'll never need to worry about replacing the bulbs, the LEDs will last for the entire life of your Luci.
+Good news!
+You'll never need to worry about replacing the bulbs – the LEDs will last for the entire lifespan of the light.

-Yes – and we highly recommend it!
+Yep – we even recommend it!
 Because of their unique inflatable design, Luci lights are shatterproof, IP67 waterproof (it can go a full meter underwater) and they float!
 No need to worry about chlorine or salt, either.
 Pools, lakes, oceans, all are fair game.

 First, check the handy icons on the inside packaging.
 Still having trouble?
 It's like a beach ball, so make sure you're pinching the two-way leak proof valve with your fingers or teeth while blowing into it.
-To deflate, pinch the valve again while compressing the unit to let air escape.
+To deflate, pinch the valve again while compressing the Luci – this lets the air escape.